Ask Glendora

 Hello.
 My family wanted to find out the status of the Urban Trails project.
 The last time we heard anything was an email announcement of a July 2022 "Phase 2+3 workshop" which unfortunately we were unable to attend due.
 I submitted some comments via email to the department head at that time, and have seen no updates since then.
 I will admit that this had slipped my mind, as we had not walked the existing trail since 7/22 until today.
 I found the 2015 concept drawings on the Transportation section of the City of Glendora website, but no mention as to current status of the project (dropped, in limbo, in planning, awaiting funding, ready to proceed?).
 Please advise.
 Thank you.

-Richard DS asked about 1 month agoThe urban trails proposed along the flood control channels in Glendora are part of a larger initiative known as the Glendora People Movement Project.
+Richard DS asked 5 months agoThe urban trails proposed along the flood control channels in Glendora are part of a larger initiative known as the Glendora People Movement Project.
 This project includes three urban trails along San Dimas Wash, Little Dalton Wash, and Big Dalton Wash, as well as first/last mile improvements designed to make walking and biking to the new Glendora Metro A-Line Station safer, more enjoyable, and more efficient.

 In total, the project will bring over 10 miles of active transportation infrastructure to the City.
 Key features include: